Point-DAE: Denoising Autoencoders for Self-supervised Point Cloud Learning: Abstract

 \section{Abstract}

-Masked modeling has demonstrated its effectiveness in self-supervised point cloud learning by reconstructing the complete point cloud from its masked counterpart.
-Considering that masking only corrupts partial points of the input, in this paper, we promote the affine transformation, which corrupts all input points with certain rules, to complement the popular masking strategy, leading to the Masked and Affine transformed AutoEncoder for point cloud learning (Point-MA2E).
-Generally, we corrupt the point cloud with affine transformation and masking as input and learn an encoder-decoder model to reconstruct the original point cloud from its corrupted version.
-Various point cloud encoders are explored in this study.
-For non-Transformer encoders, we follow the common practice to reconstruct the uncorrupted point cloud directly.
-For Transformer-based encoders, we decompose the reconstruction of the complete point cloud into the reconstructions of detailed local patches and rough global shape, facilitating the pre-training efficiency.
-We perform in-depth analyses of the proposed components and validate the effectiveness of Point-MA2E with extensive experiments on object classification, few-shot learning, robustness testing, part segmentation, and 3D object detection.
-The source code will be made publicly available.
+Masked autoencoder has demonstrated its effectiveness in self-supervised point cloud learning.
+Considering that masking is a kind of corruption, in this work we explore a more general denoising autoencoder for point cloud learning (Point-DAE) by investigating more types of corruptions beyond masking.
+Specifically, we degrade the point cloud with certain corruptions as input, and learn an encoder-decoder model to reconstruct the original point cloud from its corrupted version.
+Three corruption families (\ie, density/masking, noise, and affine transformation) and a total of fourteen corruption types are investigated with traditional non-Transformer encoders.
+Besides the popular masking corruption, we identify another effective corruption family, \ie, affine transformation.
+The affine transformation disturbs all points globally, which is complementary to the masking corruption where some local regions are dropped.
+We also validate the effectiveness of affine transformation corruption with the Transformer backbones, where we decompose the reconstruction of the complete point cloud into the reconstructions of detailed local patches and rough global shape, alleviating the position leakage problem in the reconstruction.
+Extensive experiments on tasks of object classification, few-shot learning, robustness testing, part segmentation, and 3D object detection validate the effectiveness of the proposed method.
+The codes are available at \url{https://github.com/YBZh/Point-DAE}.